Humanitarian impact of the Russo-Ukrainian war (2022–present): Effects on Russian forces

 On 29 July a Pentagon media release stated: "We continue to see increased signs of discipline and morale problems in the Russian army.
 When it comes to Russian morale, the official said there are many reports that detail soldiers at all levels deserting posts or refusing to fight."
 The Wagner Group has recruited some 1,000 prisoners from 17 prisons around Russia.
 Those usually selected are murderers or thieves.
 They must pass a physical test and not be suffering from any serious illness.
 After a series of interviews they are then given basic training by the Wagner Group before being sent to Ukraine to fight.
 They offer a salary of 200,000 roubles per month and a death payment to their next of kin.
-If, after six months of fighting, they survive they are given a Presidential Pardon.
+If, after six months of fighting, they still live, they are given a Presidential Pardon.

 A study by the Royal United Services Institute shows that Russian weapons found in Ukraine contain many components from foreign countries.
-Some 450 foreign made components, in 27 weapons examined, have been found in advanced weapons such as cruise missiles, air defences, drones, encrypted radios etc. How these components have reached Russia is not clear; some suggest they have been removed from domestic appliances or third party brokers in Asia.
-On 11 May Commerce Secretary Gina Raimondo told Congress: "We have reports from Ukrainians that when they find Russian military equipment on the ground, it's filled with semiconductors that they took out of dishwashers and refrigerators."
+Some 450 foreign-made components in 27 examined weapons have been found in advanced weapons such as cruise missiles, air defences, drones, encrypted radios, etc. How these components have reached Russia is not clear; some suggest they have been removed from domestic appliances or third party brokers in Asia.
+On 11 May, Commerce Secretary Gina Raimondo told Congress: "We have reports from Ukrainians that when they find Russian military equipment on the ground, it's filled with semiconductors that they took out of dishwashers and refrigerators."

-7 Council members, from Smolninsky District Council, in St. Petersburg pass a resolution called on the State Duma to impeach President Putin for "high treason".
+Seven council members, from Smolninsky District Council, in St. Petersburg, passed a resolution calling on the State Duma to impeach President Putin for "high treason."
 Due to his handling of the war in Ukraine.
-Subsequently these council members have been arrested by police for "due to actions aimed at discrediting the current Russian government."
-Likewise a similar resolution was debated and passed by Moscow’s Lomonosovsky district council.
+Subsequently, these council members were arrested by police for "actions aimed at discrediting the current Russian government."
+Likewise, a similar resolution was debated and passed by Moscow’s Lomonosovsky district council.